Accrington’s Trevor Foster lifted the Seniors Amateur Championship at Royal Porthcawl

 We currently have circa 30 registered players.

-If any player with a handicap of 3 or less is interested in joining or requires more information would they please contact Mike Gray (details above).
+If any player with a handicap index of 3 or less is interested in joining or requires more information would they please contact Tony Holt (details above).

 Lancashire win English senior crown 2018